 Before arriving in Mexico during our ongoing Trans-Americas Journey we estimated that we’d spend about eight months in the country.
 By the time we finally tore ourselves away we’d spent 18 months driving 24,737 miles through 29 of the 31 states in Mexico.
-We recently went back through all 177 of the posts we put up about Mexico on our travel blog and compiled this list of the Top 10 Reasons to Go to Mexico complete with links back to our original words and pictures on the subject.
+We recently went back through all 177 of the posts we’ve published about Mexico on our travel blog and compiled this list of the top 10 reasons to travel to Mexico.

 This series of six interlocking canyons in northern Mexico is both larger and deeper than the Grand Canyon.
-We know because we spent a month exploring the area on the Copper Canyon train, in our truck and on foot from Cusarare to El Fuerte.
+We know because we spent a month exploring the area on the Copper Canyon train, driving through the Copper Canyon, and hiking through the Copper Canyon from Cusarare to El Fuerte.
 We camped on the rim of the Sinfarosa area of the Copper Canyon, enjoyed the area’s massive Basaseachi Waterfall and generally got a sense of the indigenous Tarahumara (who, we learned in the canyon, actually prefer to be called Raramuri) and the gorgeous world they fled into to escape the enslaving Spanish.

 When the ceiling of a cave falls in and the cave fills with crystal-clear fresh water it’s called a cenote.
 They’re gorgeous oasis perfect for snorkeling and even scuba diving, as we found out when we jumped into Dos Ojos Cenote in southern Mexico for one of the most other-worldly scuba dives of our lives.
-In the town of Cuzamá (near Merida) you can rent a horse-drawn cart to pull you along a small-gauge railway track (originally used to transport harvested sisal) around a long circuit that includes stops for swims at three dramatic cenotes.
+Near Merida you can rent a horse-drawn cart to pull you along a small-gauge railway track around a long circuit that includes stops for swims at three dramatic cenotes.
 Up the adrenaline factor by joining the locals and swinging into the water off massive descending tree roots, Tarzan style.

 Speaking of other-worldly dives, how about diving in a crystal clear, constantly warm, spring-fed, fresh water lake at 3,200 feet (975 meters)?
 You can do it in Laguna Media Luna in central Mexico.